reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 **The 2.3 release of Spring Boot provides support for building OCI images.** We will first build a Container Image of a Spring Boot application in the conventional by specifying the instructions in a Docker file and then use the Spring Boot Plugin to generate the OCI image without using a Docker file.

-## Building Docker Images In Conventional Way
+## Building Docker Images in Conventional Way

 Let us create our Spring Boot application from [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.3.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.users&artifactId=usersignup&name=usersignup&description=Demo%20project%20for%20Spring%20Boot%20Container&packageName=io.pratik.users&dependencies=web,actuator,lombok) with dependencies for `web`, `lombok`, and `actuator`.
 We also add a rest controller to expose an API with the `GET` method.